distbit0/distbit.xyz/_posts/2024-07-20-correlation-vs-causation-in-futarchy.md

 # Confounding

 Decision markets can suffer from confounding because they are trying to use market-implied conditional probabilities as a proxy for measuring the impact of an action on the value of a metric.
-Decisions are made based on the relative prices of $\textsf{Long}^{\text{yes}}$ and $\textsf{Long}^{\text{no}}$ shares, in each action's market.
+Decisions are made based on the relative prices of \(\textsf{Long}^{\text{yes}}\) and \(\textsf{Long}^{\text{no}}\) shares, in each action's market.
 Any factors which speculators consider when pricing these shares, aside from their expectations of an action's impact, are confounding variables.
 Confounding variables distort the price with information which is irrelevant to maximising the value of the metric, hence making the decision market prices less useful.

 Confounding occurs when the variable you are measuring the impact on (the dependent variable) is affected by variables other than the variable you are actually trying to measure the impact of (the independent variable).
 You might want to measure the effect of A on B but end up accidentally measuring something different due to one or multiple of the below three types of confounding: